WWE Rumors: The ‘Big Surprise’ At ‘WrestleMania 35’ Is Looking More And More Like An Undertaker Appearance

-There are rumors floating around the WWE in the lead-up to WrestleMania 35 of a “big surprise” planned for the show, and reports are increasingly indicating that it will be an appearance from the Undertaker.
+There are rumors floating around the WWE in the lead-up to WrestleMania 35 of a “big surprise” planned for the show, and reports are indicating that it will be an appearance from the Undertaker.

 The WWE is known to save at least a few surprises for WrestleMania, usually in the form of appearances from superstars who have since left the ring and make unexpected returns.
 As Sportskeeda noted, rumors are already circulating in the hours before the show that the WWE has “one big surprise” planned for the evening, and speculation is running rampant that it will be a comeback for Undertaker.